The reason for "abnormal" is that youth is a bizarre practice.

 C's concept of relationships requires equality, both sides equal, whether in income or in various aspects.

-If someone could wait for her to come home every night and cook her supper, she would prefer to eat at an elegant restaurant with someone who lives in a villa and drives a luxury car, but with the premise that she pays, eating food that the other person likes but not what she likes.
+If someone could wait for her to come home every night and cook her supper, she would prefer to eat at an elegant restaurant with someone who lives in a villa and drives a luxury car, under the premise that she pays, eating food that the other person likes but not what she likes.

-W is currently starting from scratch to accept a concept called faith; this is also gradually overturning many of his past common views.
+W is currently starting from scratch to accept a concept called faith; this is gradually overturning many of his past common views.
 When he looks back at the past, it gives him a lot of courage.

 W likes the night view of the city, after work he chooses to wear headphones and wait for the bus, because sitting on the bus watching the city night view always makes him forget the fatigue of a day's work, but occasionally he also chooses to take the subway home because he misses the last bus.

 Because of W's work and personality, he does not have many social occasions to attend every day, every week, every month, or even every year, and he does not have many friends.
-The concept of "fate" does not support him in the Bible he reads every day, but he firmly believes that at some point in time, there will be people who appreciate each other.
+The concept of "fate" is not supported in the Bible he reads every day, but he firmly believes that at some point in time, there will be people who appreciate each other.
 Just like he recently saw a saying: take good photos of old products, set reasonable prices and put them on Xianyu, one day, there will definitely be someone who silently buys this product without saying a word.

 Before this person appears, W hopes to work hard to make himself better.

-The last relationship ended almost a year ago, and for a long time it made him start to forget the feeling of being in love.
+The last relationship ended almost a year ago, for a long time it made him start to forget the feeling of being in love.

 Once a person starts to self-deny, it often begins with asking others, “What kind of person am I in your eyes?”